dpwolfe/otucha/README.md

 ### Code names
 Like otucha, these code names have no special meaning and are picked using the random page feature on Wikipedia.
 They are used for namespaces.

 **RFFalcon**: Short for red-footed falcon.
 Geometry, models and rendering.
 Point and Matrix classes including vec union structs.
-Text rendering with C++ OpenGL layer on top of Freetype.
+Text rendering with C++ OpenGL layer on top of FreeType.

 **Terasca**: MVC application framework utilizing GLFW and GLEW.